LayanKaushik/NLP_text_classification_model/README.md

 3. Lemmatization: Simplifying words to their base form.

 Our 'utils.py' file contains additional utilities for further text preprocessing options.

+## Data Split and Feature Selection

+After splitting the data into training and test sets, we address the non-text features by either dropping them or applying PCA, as dictated by our analysis.
+Detailed instructions on utilizing the feature selection function are available in the 'utils.py' file.
+This step ensures that only the most relevant features are used for model training, enhancing the efficiency and effectiveness of our classification algorithms.

 ## Text Vectorization